Ontario Institute for Studies in Education: History

-In 1965, the OISE introduced a masters and doctoral program in adult education.
+In 1965, OISE introduced a masters and doctoral program in adult education.
 In 1967, OISE introduced the first graduate course in comparative studies in adult education, which was taught by J. R. Kidd.

-In 1975 Professor Frank Smith worked with Stephen Rose on the documentary TV programme How Do You Read which was broadcast by the BBC as part of the Horizon TV series.
+In 1975, Professor Frank Smith worked with Stephen Rose on the documentary TV programme How Do You Read, which was broadcast by the BBC as part of the Horizon TV series.

 In 1979, OISE hosted the founding meeting of the Feminist Party of Canada.

 Academics

 OISE/UT offers graduate programs in teaching, psychology, educational theory, history and administration, and Honours Specialist, technical education diploma, and Additional and Principal Qualification programs.
 Master of Education and Doctor of Education degrees as well as Master of Arts and Doctor of Philosophy degrees are available.
 Master of Teaching degrees are also offered.
 OISE also offers a concurrent education program.

 As a result of the government's decision to extend teaching degree programs from existing one year into two years province-wide, OISE announced that they would shift towards graduate programs.
 By 2015, undergraduate teaching programs were eliminated and OISE became an all-graduate school.